-Benito Juárez - Planeta.com
+Benito Juárez

 Photo: Guelatao

-Mexico commemorates Benito Juárez with a federal holiday on or near his birthday of March 21 (his birthday).
+Mexico commemorates Benito Juárez with a federal holiday on the third Monday of March.
+His birthday is March 21.
 A Zapotec, Juárez is the only full-blooded Indigenous leader to serve as President of Mexico.

 His name is used frequently throughout the country, from the state university Universidad Autónoma Benito Juárez to Mexico City’s International Airport.
 Other towns named after the leader include Benito Juárez and Ixtlán de Juárez.
 So who is this illustrious leader?